 2 cups turkey or chicken stock

-*For a vegetarian version of this recipe, omit the italian sausage and substitute vegetable stock for turkey/chicken stock.*
+*For a vegetarian version of this recipe, omit the Italian sausage and substitute turkey/chicken stock for vegetable stock.*

 - Preheat the oven to 350 degrees F. Butter a shallow 3 quart baking dish.
 Set aside.

 - Place the brioche, sourdough bread pieces, and pistachios in a large bowl.
 Using a large sauté pan, heat the olive oil over medium-high heat.
 Add the sausage- breaking up with a wooden spoon- and cook until browned, about 8-10 minutes.
 Using a slotted spoon, transfer the sausage to the bread bowl.

 - Next, add the onion, celery, and fennel to the hot sauté pan.
 Sprinkle generously with kosher salt and freshly ground black pepper.
 Cook until the vegetables have softened, about 10-12 minutes, and then add to the bread bowl.